brimdata/super/book/src/super-sql/types/record.md

 the field name is derived from the expression text as follows:
 * for a dotted path expression, the name is the last element of the path;
 * for a function or aggregate function, the name is the name of the function;
+* for a double-quoted token, the name is the text between the quotes;
 * for `this`, the name is `that`;
 * otherwise, the name is the expression text formatted in a canonical form.

+>[!NOTE]
+> The double-quote rule follows from the dual meaning of double quotes for
+> [string types](string.md): in a SQL expression a double-quoted token is a field
+> identifier, while in a pipe expression it is a string.
+The derived field name
+> comes from the quoted text in both cases.
+A consequence in pipe expressions
+> is that a double-quoted string and a single-quoted string of equal value
+> derive different names, since only the former matches this rule and the
+> latter falls through to the canonical form.

 ## Examples